 You don’t have to worry about baking big bird.
-With cornish hen, bake just the right amount you need, no left overs.
-Tandoori chicken made of all homemade ingredients.
-No food colors, no store-bought masala’s.
+With Cornish hen, bake just the right amount you need, no leftovers.
+Tandoori chicken made with all homemade ingredients.
+No food colors, no store-bought masalas.

 This picture is taken in historic Charminar in Hyderabad, India, hotel named Sadab.
 They make fresh Nihari (a type of naan bread traditional to Nizam) every night.
 Tandoor oven in the picture is flaming red colored one.
 He is sitting on top of it, slapping nihari with pillow.
 Used throughout India, the traditional rounded-top tandoor oven is made of brick and clay.
 It’s used to bake foods over direct heat produced from a smoky fire.
 The dough for the delicious Indian bread naan is slapped directly onto the oven’s clay using a pillow kind of stuffed bag to avoid burns.
 Naan is slapped to walls and left to bake until puffy and lightly browned.
 Meats are usually skewered and thrust into the oven’s heat, which is so intense (usually over 500 degrees F) that it cooks a chicken half in less than five minutes.

 Flat breads as naan, a variety of chicken dishes, kababs are made in Tandoor oven.